Opinion: Local Dems Say ‘No’ To Props. 2-6

 Finally, like the others, Proposals 5 and 6 are bad-faith ballot additions that fail to advance any meaningful reforms.

-Prop 5 adds still more layers to the city’s capital planning process — the critical stage where budget priorities are set — in a bid to take decisions about neighborhood infrastructure away from the communities that know best, without adding no new public transparency to the capital planning process.
+Prop 5 adds still more layers to the city’s capital planning process — the critical stage where budget priorities are set — in a bid to take decisions about neighborhood infrastructure away from the communities that know best, but adds no new public transparency to the capital planning process.
 Prop 6 ties three unrelated issues together to hand the mayor more control over the city’s public records, the issuing of entertainment permits, and the awarding of city contracts — in every case allowing any future mayor to more easily ignore public input.

 As our city faces serious crises in housing, education, policing, and the cost of living, New Yorkers want and need more transparency from their mayor, not less.
 We call on all New Yorkers to vote YES on Prop 1.
 And we encourage everyone to vote NO on Props 2 through 6 to put a stop to Eric Adams’ cynical power grab.